OneUptime/oneuptime/App/FeatureSet/Docs/Content/monitor/synthetic-monitor.md

 // when you want to return a value, use return statement with data as a prop.
 You can also add screenshots in the screenshots array.

+// To log data, use console.log
+// console.log('Hello World');

 return {
     data: 'Hello World',
     screenshots: screenshots